pmorgan3/MongoBackup/README.md

 Password=mongo_admin_password
 ```

-## Important Note

-Due to a limitation in the compression library used by this software, Mongo Databases over 4GB in size may cause this software to not work as intended

 ## Deployment

 This script is build to work on both windows and Linux.
 However, windows performance has not been tested